Willis & Associates Family DentistryChurchville · Est. 1950

 The US-250 corridor — from Staunton to the Alleghenies.

-The CDP of Churchville is small.
-The communities we serve are not.
-The patient draw area for this office runs from the eastern edge of Staunton west through the highland farmland of Augusta County and into the Bath County mountain communities at the headwaters of the Cowpasture and Jackson rivers.
+Wherever you live along the US-250 corridor — from the eastern edge of Staunton, west through the highland farmland of Augusta County, up into the Bath County mountain communities at the headwaters of the Cowpasture and Jackson rivers — you live in this practice’s draw area.

 A 200-year-old corridor